-Certain Sub-Funds may invest in India listed securities.
-Effective 1 April 2018, capital gains (exceeding INR 100,000) realised from the sale of direct investments in India listed securities which are held for a period of more than 12 months are subject to a long term capital gains tax at a rate of 10 percent.
-Long term capital losses are available to be set off against long term capital gains.
-Capital gains realized from the sale of equity investments which are held for a period of less than 12 months are subject to a short term capital gains tax at a rate of 15 percent.
-Short term capital losses can be set off against both short and long term capital gains.
-For securities purchased prior to 31 January 2018, the purchase price used in the calculation of capital gains tax is the fair market value as at 31 January 2018.
+In particular, in relation to India equities, effective 1 April 2018, capital gains (exceeding INR 125,000) realised from the sale of direct investments in India equity investments which are held for a period of more than 12 months are subject to a long-term capital gains tax at a rate of 12.5 percent.
+Long-term capital losses are available to be set off against long-term capital gains.
+Capital gains realized from the sale of equity investments which are held for a period of less than or equal to 12 months are subject to a short-term capital gains tax at a rate of 20 percent.
+Short-term capital losses can be set off against both short and long-term capital gains.
+For equities purchased prior to 31 January 2018, the purchase price used in the calculation of capital gains tax is the fair market value as at 31 January 2018.